 New York Theological Seminary at The Riverside Church on May 15, 2010.

-Pictured are: Dr. Mercy Oduyoye, Director of Institute of Women and Religion, Trinity College, Ghana; Rev. Dr. Felix Busby, Pastor of Canarsie Reformed Church in Brooklyn, New York; Rev. Dr. Dan Nyante; Professor Kofi Asare Opoku,
+Pictured are: Dr. Mercy Oduyoye, Director of Institute of Women and Religion, Trinity College, Ghana; Rev. Dr. Felix Busby, Pastor of Canarsie Reformed Church in Brooklyn, New York; Rev. Dr. Dan Nyante; Professor Kofi Asare Opoku, Professor at African University, Accra, Ghana; and Rev Cecilia Loving, Pastor Spiritmuv, New York.

 An Excellence in Ministry Award is given to a Doctor of Ministry Candidate for a